claritylab/lucida/README.md

 - From this directory, type: `make local`.
 This will run scripts in `tools/` to install all the required depedencies.
 After that, it compiles back-end services in `lucida/`.
-- If for some reason, you need to compile services individually, make sure to set a few environment as set in `Makefile`:
+- If you need to compile services individually, make sure to set a few environment as set in [`Makefile`](Makefile):

 ```
 export LD_LIBRARY_PATH=/usr/local/lib